 Each graph you create comes pre-loaded with a set of concepts that represents more than one million English words.
 This initial graph is what makes natural language search for Concepts possible.
 You build your knowledge graph by attaching your new Concepts to the appropriate existing Concepts in your graph.

-There are four key objects used by the FactNexus EKG Graph API.
+There are five key objects used by the FactNexus EKG Graph API.

 A string that represents a 128-bit address in "concept space".
 Each concept has, and is located using, one of these.
 It takes the form @[64-bits]~[64-bits]. e.g. @3782~200009